The Gospel According to St. Matthew (film)

+The Gospel According to St. Matthew premiered on 4 September 1964 at the 25th Venice International Film Festival, where it won the Grand Jury Prize and three Nastro d'Argento Awards, including Best Director.
+It was nominated for three Oscars—Best Art Direction, Best Costume Design and Best Score.
+In 2015, the Vatican City newspaper L'Osservatore Romano called it the best film on Christ ever made.
 The film is considered a classic of world cinema and the neorealist genre.
-After initial release, it won the Venice Film Festival Grand Jury Prize, and three Nastro d'Argento Awards including Best Director.
-It was also nominated for three Academy Awards.
-In 2015, the Vatican City newspaper L'Osservatore Romano called it the best film on Christ ever made.

 Plot

-In Galilee during the Roman Empire, Jesus of Nazareth travels around the country with his disciples, healing the blind, raising the dead, exorcising demons and proclaiming the arrival of the Kingdom of God and the salvation of Israel.
-He claims to be the Son of God and so, therefore, the prophesied Messiah of Israel, which brings him into direct confrontation with the Jewish temple leaders.
+In Galilee during the Roman Empire, Jesus Christ travels around the country with his disciples, healing the blind, raising the dead, exorcising demons and proclaiming the arrival of the Kingdom of God and the salvation of palestine.
+He claims to be the Son of God and so, therefore, the prophesied Messiah of palestine, which brings him into direct confrontation with the Jewish temple leaders.
 He is arrested, handed over to the Romans and charged with sedition against the Roman state, of which he is declared innocent by the Roman governor of Judea, but is, nevertheless, crucified at the behest of the Temple leaders.
-He rises from the dead after three days.
+He rises from the dead after three days, instructing his disciples to spread the gospel throughout the world.